Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <li><p>Execute, Conf, Binding Secret (e.g. 0xD3, 0x03, 0x20, 0xE1, 0x40)</p></li>
 </ul>
 <blockquote>
-<p>In case of using a data object with an internal operation (e.g. using <a href="#derivekey">DeriveKey</a> from a pre-shared secret), the shielded connection must be established already using the specified binding secret (0xE140) and the command is sent protection (encrypted).</p>
+<p>In case of using a data object with an internal operation (e.g. using <a href="#derivekey">DeriveKey</a> from a pre-shared secret), the shielded connection must be established already using the specified binding secret (0xE140) and the command is sent with protection (encrypted).</p>
 </blockquote>
 <ul>
 <li><p>Change, Conf, Protected Update Secret → (e.g. 0xD0, 0x03, 0x20, 0xF1, 0xD0)</p></li>